-Reports suggest two thirds or more women will experience some sort of morning sickness – which can include vomiting, nausea, food aversions, and feeling “under the weather”.
-Most get it between weeks 6 and 14, some get it earlier, and some suffer for 9 long months.
+Two thirds or more women experience some sort of morning sickness.
+Most get it between weeks 6 and 14, some earlier, and some suffer for 9 long months.
 Some get it at specific times of day, or have it triggered by brushing their teeth, particular foods, or particular smells.
-Unfortunately, we don’t know what causes morning sickness, nor why it varies so much woman to woman, but it may be something to do with the placenta, because it’s whilst the placenta’s forming that most women experience morning sickness.
+Unfortunately, we don’t know what causes morning sickness, nor why it varies so much.

 Animals also get it.
 In a study of 202 female rhesus monkeys, it was found they systematically rejected foods or certain foods both whilst they were ovulating and in early pregnancy, peaking around week 5.

 There are three main theories for morning sickness: